• Skip to primary navigation

 Instructions

-1. On a large skillet over medium-high heat, warm up oil.
-Add chopped onion and sauté for about 3 minutes until it begins to soften.
-Add meat, diced bell peppers, and taco seasoning.
-Continue to cook, breaking up the meat as it cooks, for about 5-7 minutes until it’s cooked through.
+• In a large skillet over medium-high heat, warm up oil.
+Add the chopped onion and sauté for about 3 minutes until soft.
+Add the ground meat, diced bell peppers, and taco seasoning and cook, breaking up the meat as it cooks, for about 5-7 minutes until it’s cooked through.

 Equipment